 Different modes of flash on the Fuji X100t

 Obviously, there are different types of flashes you can get.
 These might be built in like the flash on the Fuji x100t or an external flash (such as the EF-X20) that is either

 - set up on a stand and triggered remotely.

 These will create slightly different effects and open up other options.
-Using off camera flashes allow you to control the direction of the light in a way you can’t with on camera flash.
+Using off-camera flashes allow you to control the direction of the light in a way you can’t with on-camera flash.
 However, that is a topic for another article.
-The rest of this post is going to be based on the built in camera flash.
-In particularly the built in flash on the Fuji x100t.
+The rest of this post is going to be based on the built-in camera flash.
+Specifically, the built-in flash on the Fuji x100t.